Banana cake is everyone’s favourite! It is fluffy, soft and moist with a delicious banana flavour and lemon cream cheese frosting.

 Banana cake with or without the frosting, will keep well in a sealed container in the fridge for up to 4 days or in the freezer for up to 3 months.
 Thaw fully before serving.

-I’d love to know how this banana cake with yogurt turns out for you.
-Let me know in the comments below and share a photo on Instagram with the hashtag #endofthefork.
+⭐️ Are you making this recipe for banana cake with lemon cream cheese frosting?
+I’d love to know how this turns out for you, let me know in the comments below and share a photo on Instagram with the hashtag #endofthefork.

 Cream cheese frosting